GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Yes, you can [launch your own sandbox site](https://app.instawp.io/launch?t=gatographql-demo&d=v2) to play with Gato GraphQL PRO, for free, for 7 days.

+= Do I need to be a developer to use Gato GraphQL? =

+Gato GraphQL has been designed to be as easy to use as possible, accessible directly within the wp-admin via several user interfaces, powered by the WordPress editor.

+The only requirement is to learn the [GraphQL language](https://graphql.org).
+If you are able to learn this language, then you are able to use Gato GraphQL.

 == Screenshots ==

 1. GraphiQL client to execute queries in the wp-admin